 Heat therapy.
 Heat therapy uses heat energy delivered through the urethra to destroy excessive prostate tissue.
-It fills the gap between medications and invasive surgery.
+It is a non-invasive, medication-free solution for many ailments.
+It’s the perfect middle ground between medication and surgery.
 It’s more effective than medications for moderate to severe symptoms, and it doesn’t produce as many side effects as surgery.

 Heat therapy is often performed on an outpatient basis.
 But depending on the procedure, your doctor and how quickly you’re able to urinate on your own, you may need to stay in the hospital overnight.
 Heat therapy ordinarily requires only a few days’ recovery time.
 An exception is laser therapy.
-Some older laser procedures require that you wear a catheter for up to three weeks.
+With certain laser treatment methods, it may be necessary to wear a catheter for an extended duration of up to three weeks.
 Newer techniques often require use of a catheter for only 24 hours.

 Several types of heat therapy are available.
 These may include:

 Transurethral microwave therapy (TUMT) uses computer-controlled heat in the form of microwave energy to safely destroy the inner portion of the enlarged gland.